ryandhasgit/Comedy/Headlines.md

 pneumonia

-i can't tell you hwo hard it is to find a photographer for the bris i'm a photographer and there's a good reason i don i'm the foreskin fairy
+i can't tell you hwo hard it is to find a photographer for the bris i'm a photographer and there's a good reason i won't do a bris and i refuse to do your bris and i reluctantly agree to do your bris (maybe he's an adult cnvert lol) i'm the foreskin fairy

 chatgpt therapist to require bitcoin #news

+transcript: zepporah at the inn zepporah at the inn, a one-woman monologue